Four Business Benefits of a Backup and Disaster Recovery Solution

 Convincing clients to adopt a comprehensive backup and disaster recovery and business continuity solution is often not an easy task.
 The relatively high cost of BDR compared to the cost of file-level backup is certainly one factor, but another reason why clients may hesitate to implement a full-on business continuity solution is that they may not fully understand the benefits their organization can enjoy thanks to BDR.

-Here are four benefits of BDR that you should emphasize to your clients when promoting your business continuity solution.
+Here are four benefits of disaster recovery and backup that you should emphasize to your clients when promoting your business continuity solution.

 1. Ask Your Client How Long They Can Afford to Be Down